emacsway/emacsway.github.io/_sources/about.txt

 An XP_ and DDD_ expert.

-My main interest is to make the code clean, simple, reliable, readable, modifiable and maintainable; the implementation of new features :doc:`rapid and cheap <en/how-to-quickly-develop-high-quality-code>`; the curve of cost of code change asymptotic (instead of exponential); the team skilled, successful, and having high self-motivation; the experience shared; the risks low.
+My main interest is to make the code clean, simple, reliable, readable, modifiable and maintainable; the implementation of new features :doc:`rapid and cheap <en/how-to-quickly-develop-high-quality-code>`; the curve of cost of code change asymptotic (instead of exponential); the risks low; the team successful.

 My approaches are XP_, TDD_, DDD_, SOLID_, `Design Patterns`_, Refactoring_, Designing Through Refactoring, Clean Code & Clean Architecture, and others.

-Also I'm an Open Source developer and an adherent of `KISS principle <KISS_>`_.
+Also I'm an `Open Source developer <Open Source Projects_>`__ and an adherent of `KISS principle <KISS_>`_.
 My philosophy is: "Do it shortly, clearly".

 My trend is: